 By the increasing the brightness of the projector, the image on the screen becomes brighter resulting in it becoming clearer.

 Some projectors have “eco mode” or “power saving mode” these so-called modes are used to save electricity or to keep the motor noise level low.

 In the “eco” mode, power usage is greatly minimized therefore light output is also cut down, which results in a dimmer projection.

 Lamp mode usually brightens the projection, put the projector in lamp mode, for optimum quality image.

 Reduce the image size

 As the image size of the projector gets bigger, the image loses in quality, this is more so for smaller less brighter projectors.

-The best analogy would be that when you are mixing orange juice, the more water you put in, the dilute the orange flavor gets.
+This analogy may help you visualize this.
+When you are mixing orange juice, the more water you put in, the more dilute the orange flavor gets.

 Reducing the image size will result in it becoming more brighter and clearer.

 Just like a binocular, the focus of a projector can be adjusted using the wheel that’s usually at the front of the projector.